Kim Possible: Video games and merchandise

 In 2003, Disney began using the popularity of both Disney Channel's Kim Possible and Lizzie McGuire in an attempt to revive the company's struggling merchandising division, which had been suffering from a declining interest in movie and television tie-ins.
 In June 2004, McDonald's customers received Kim Possible memorabilia ranging from action figures to spy gear and accessories with their purchase of a Happy Meal.
-Customers were given a choice of eight different interactive toys to choose from, including a magnetic drawing tablet designed to resemble the Kimminucator and action figures of Kim, Ron, Rufus, Shego, and Monkey Fist.
+Customers were given a choice of eight different interactive toys to choose from, including a magnetic drawing tablet designed to resemble the Kimmunicator and action figures of Kim, Ron, Rufus, Shego, and Monkey Fist.

 Epcot attraction

 Based on the series, the Kim Possible World Showcase Adventure was an interactive attraction that took place in several of Epcot's World Showcase pavilions in Walt Disney World.
 The attraction is an electronic scavenger hunt that has guests using special "Kimmunicators" (in actuality, modified cell phones) to help Kim Possible and Ron Stoppable solve a "crime" or disrupt an evil-doer's "plans for global domination."
 The "Kimmunicator" is able to trigger specific events within the pavilion grounds that provide clues to completing the adventure.
 Launched in January 2009 and presented by Verizon Wireless, the Adventure is included in park admission.

 The attraction was closed on May 18, 2012, to make way for a similar attraction themed around the character of "Agent P" from Disney Channel animated television show Phineas and Ferb.
 The new attraction, now called Disney's Phineas and Ferb's Agent P World Showcase Adventure, opened in June 2012.